Filtering Data

 Exercise: Film data

-Use the following data file: films.dat
+Use the following data file: films.dat (in the data folder).
+This file

 lists the title, year of release, length in minutes, number of cast